-- CLEAR: $179 annually for airports (free at stadiums).
+- Clear: $179 annually for airports (free at stadiums).
 Children under 18 are free with an adult member.
 Adult family members can be added for $50 per person, up to three additional family members.
-United MileagePlus and Delta SkyMiles members receive a discounted CLEAR membership – only $109 – depending on status.
+United MileagePlus and Delta SkyMiles members receive a discounted CLEAR membership – anywhere from $119 to complimentary – depending on status or affiliated credit card.

 - Global Entry is available at about 75 airports.

-- CLEAR is available at more than 65 airports, stadiums and other venues nationwide.
+- Clear is available at more than 45 airports, stadiums and other venues nationwide.

 For TSA PreCheck, you apply online for pre-approval.
 Once pre-approved, you will need to schedule an appointment for a required 10-minute interview, background check and in-person fingerprinting.